HOW TO ADOPT FROM US

 Puppies are reserved by placing a deposit.
 We do not place by waiting list.
 PLEASE DO NOT SEND US MONEY WITHOUT COMMUNICATING WITH US FIRST.

-The deposit is $200 and will go towards the balance due on your puppy.
-Your deposit will hold a puppy until it is at least 8 weeks of age and mentally ready to leave its mother.
-If you place a deposit and change your mind you will not get your deposit back.
-It will be considered a fee for holding a puppy for you and loss of advertising time for us.
-When you place a deposit we are doing you the service of holding a particular puppy and will no longer be advertising the puppy as available.
-It is an agreement that you intend to purchase the puppy.
+The deposit is $200 and will go towards the balance due on the puppy or adult canine of your choice.
+Puppies are held until they are at least 8 weeks of age and mentally ready to leave the mother.
+If you place a deposit on one of our canines and change your mind you will not get your deposit back.
+It will be considered a fee for holding a puppy/adult canine for you and loss of advertising time for us.
+When you place a deposit we are doing you the service of holding a particular puppy/dog and will no longer be advertising the canine as available.
+It is an agreement that you intend to purchase said canine.

-We accept cash payments, USPS money orders and major bank certified checks.
+We accept cash payments, USPS money orders, major bank certified checks and Zelle.
 If we are holding a puppy for you payment must be made in full by 8 weeks of age.
 We may hold your puppy longer than 8 weeks if needed.
 Be aware if it is more than 10 days there will be a boarding fee of $5 daily plus any health care costs such as vaccinations.
 We consider the puppy yours once paid for and your financial responsibility at that time.

 Once a pregnancy is confirmed we will post photos of the parents on our UPCOMING LITTERS page.
 We will accept two preborn deposits per litter at this time: One male and one female.
 You must state the sex, coat type, and color/pattern desired when placing a deposit.
 If the litter does not produce the sex or color noted you may elect to have your deposit refunded or held for a future litter.
 The remainder of the litter becomes available after they are born.